 - Pain and suffering damages

-Our attorneys will document each of these expenses to build an argument for fair compensation.
+Our attorneys will document these expenses to build an argument for fair compensation.
 Some types of proof common in car accident cases include:

 - Medical bills

 - Expert medical witness statements

 - Income statements and proof of time away from work

 - Documentation of how your injuries affected your everyday life